ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

    Saturation conditions can be either dynamic or static: all this is out of the scope for the current document.

-7. Do a positive value of remaining paramter imply any service guarantee for my future requests to be served?
+7. Do a positive value of remaining parameter imply any service guarantee for my future requests to be served?

    No. FAQ integrated in {{ratelimit-remaining-parameter}}.